Experts caution against wrong issues in new Round

 This, he said, would be the wrong time to go into a trade Round with new issues, as the trading system would then be contaminated with these other issues.
 Trade linkages (such as to environment and labour) would be a waste of time.

-Although some speakers also urged that limited investment rules be brought into the WTO, the number expressing opposition to or giving "low priority" for a WTO agreement prompted the session's chairman to express surprise that "so many intellectuals like you are against an investment agreement."
+Although some speakers urged that limited investment rules be brought into the WTO, the number expressing opposition to or giving 'low priority' for a WTO agreement prompted the session's chairman to express surprise that 'so many intellectuals like you are against an investment agreement'.

-Both the OECD Secretary-General Donald Johnston and the UNCTAD Secretary-General Rubens Ricupero warned that if the proposal for an investment agreement were brought to the Seattle Conference, it would subject the WTO to protests by NGOs.
+Both the OECD Secretary-General Johnston and the UNCTAD Secretary-General Ricupero warned that if the proposal for an investment agreement were brought to the Seattle Conference, it would subject the WTO to protests by non-governmental organisation (NGOs).

-Johnston said the issue could be "ambushed" again by NGOs, whilst Ricupero warned that the clash between TNCs and civil society would grow and infect other aspects of the WTO agenda - possibly damaging the WTO's credibility.
+Johnston said the issue could be the 'ambushed' again by NGOs, whilst Ricupero warned that the clash between transnational corporations (TNCs) and civil society would grow and infect other aspects of the WTO agenda - possibly damaging the WTO's credibility.
 Ricupero added the timing for having investment negotiations in the WTO was bad as the conditions for doing so did not exist.

-In his presentation, Johnston said there were lessons to be learnt by the WTO from the failed MAI negotiations at the OECD.
-He believed the pressures brought to bear on governments by civil society was the single most important reason for ending the MAI negotiations.
-When he discussed the MAI with politicians in many countries such as the US, Canada and France, they referred to the reactions from civil society.
+In his presentation, Johnston said there were lessons to be learnt by the WTO from the failed Multilateral Agreement on Investment (MAI) negotiations at the OECD.
+He believed the pressure brought to bear on governments by civil society was the single most important reason for ending the MAI negotiations.
+When he discussed the MAI with politicians in many countries such as the US, Canada and France, they had referred to the reactions from civil society.